-Jen is a former research technician for the Neumann Lab.
-She is now an PhD student at the University of Minnesota in the Department of Ecology, Evolution and Behavior.
+Jen is a former research technician for the Hydro-biogeochemistry group.
+She left to become a PhD student at the University of Minnesota in the Department of Ecology, Evolution and Behavior.
 Outside of work, Jen enjoys hiking and camping, baking, and boardgames with friends.

-Joe Ellingson is in the senior year of his B.S. in Civil Engineering.
-He joined the lab during spring 2013 and now works as an assistant on multiple research projects in the lab during his junior and senior year of undergrad.
+Joe Ellingson received his B.S. in Civil Engineering in 2014 and is now an environmental engineer in the Seattle area.
+He worked as an assistant on multiple research projects in the lab during his junior and senior year of undergrad.
 Joe spends his time outside of school backpacking, rock climbing and playing guitar.

 Hunter Brown received his B.S. in Civil Engineering in 2013.
 He now works an environmental engineer in the Seattle area.
-He worked in the Neumann lab as a research assistant during his senior year of undergrad and for an additional six months post graduation.
+He worked in the Hydro-biogeochemistry group as a research assistant during his senior year of undergrad and for an additional six months post graduation.
 While here, he focused on the design and construction of sediment test columns, as well as calculating experiment parameters, to analyze the capacity and removal mechanisms of a PRB, to remove arsenic from contaminated groundwater.
 Outside of work Hunter enjoys slacklining and biking around Seattle, hiking, wildcrafting, stacking rocks, and rock climbing.

-Alex worked in the Neumann lab as an undergraduate researcher during the 2011-2012 academic year.
+Alex worked in the Hydro-biogeochemistry group as an undergraduate researcher during the 2011-2012 academic year.
 She is now employed as an environmental engineer in a local engineering firm.
-Alex is an avid ultimate frisbee player and a member of the Washington women's team, Element Ultimate, and enjoys rock climbing, running and taking advantage of Seattle's rare but beautiful sunny days.
+Alex is an avid ultimate frisbee player and was a member of the Washington women's team, Element Ultimate, and enjoys rock climbing, running and taking advantage of Seattle's rare but beautiful sunny days.